 Can Anxiety Cause Muscle Spasms?

 The short answer is yes.
 Anxiety has been recorded on countless occasions with uncontrollable movements.
 For example, maybe you’re eye twitches when you’re speaking in front of a class, or your knee jerks when you’re in the waiting room for an appointment.
-Whatever the movement may be when in a high stress, anxiety-triggering situations, body twitching anxiety or panic attack, muscle spasms are possible.
+Whatever the movement may be when in a high-stress, anxiety-triggering situations, body-twitching anxiety or panic attack, anxiety muscle spasms are possible.

 One theory states that anxiety induces stress hormones that travel through your body and cause involuntary movements3.
 This happens because your body reacts to the stress by triggering your fight, flight, or freeze response.
 The physiological changes that occur as your body enters this response include an increase in blood sugar, pressure, or electrical activity in the nervous system.
 As a result, muscles can tighten3.
 Additionally, anxiety-induced hyperventilation can change ion concentrations and pH in the body, predisposing you to muscle twitching7.
 All in all, these symptoms alone or together can cause the manifestation of body twitching anxiety or what feels like body jolts anxiety3.
 This could be neck twitching, facial spasms, anxiety, panic attack muscle spasms, or just general anxiety and muscle spasms3.